The Changeling (Star Trek: The Original Series): Influence

 The episode is perhaps most known for being a predecessor to the 1979 film Star Trek: The Motion Picture, which also features an Earth probe that somehow merges with a powerful alien entity far from Earth and causes problems, as V'Ger.
-The plot arc of human weirdness confusing a powerful but malfunctioning robot (also seen in the Star Trek episode "The Return of the Archons" as well as various pieces of sci-fi pulp fiction) would go on to become a common trope in science-fiction, to the point of parody in more comedically inclined works such as Futurama.
+The plot arc of human imperfections and foibles confusing a powerful but malfunctioning robot (also seen in the Star Trek episode "The Return of the Archons", as well as various pieces of sci-fi pulp fiction) would go on to become a common trope in science-fiction, to the point of parody in more comedically inclined works such as Futurama.

-In 2001 the writers of the Star Trek: Enterprise episode "Civilization" intentionally used the Malurians as the antagonists in reference to this episode.
+In 2001 the writers of the Star Trek: Enterprise episode "Civilization" used the Malurians as the antagonists in reference to this episode.